Stress, Chocolate, & HEMP

-Now what I am NOT officially saying is to always eat your feelings, though it happens because, life.
-What I AM officially saying is that sometimes the instances in which we eat and the times in which we have intense feeling coincide and in that “eye of the hurricane” moment, the choices we make may be skewed in the direction of shitty foods.
-It’s science.
+Not to say I am encouraging you to eat your feelings, though it happens, but that sometimes the instances in which we eat and the times in which we have intense feeling coincide and in that “eye of the hurricane” moment, the choices we make may be deep-fried or dipped in chocolate.

 Vegan Chocolate Silk Coconut Crunch Bars